cadechanyi/Monkopoly-Single-Player/README.md

 # Monopoly-Single-Player
-Single player monopoly game built in python
+Single Player version of Monkopoly: A Desktop Monopoly clone built in Python using tkinter.
+Run from objects.py or download monkopoly.exe or run it directly